hatedabamboo/notes.hatedabamboo.me/docs/posts/linux-battery-management.md

 ![Battery](../assets/2024-04-13-linux-battery-management.webp)

+!!! warning "12.08.2024 update"

+    Since I started learning Golang, one of my first ideas was to rewrite existing tools I use in Go.
+I’ve now added the source code for a program that has the same functionality, but written in Go -- because why not.

 ## Batteries and Their Location

 Recently I became a happy owner of Lenovo ThinkPad laptop.
 And of course I